 Before retiring in 2014, Goldfarb served as the Americas general counsel for RBS and chief legal officer for Citizens Bank, positions he held for eight years.
 He oversaw the provision of legal services for RBS’ U.S. banking and capital markets businesses and led a legal team of more than 75 lawyers.
 Prior to that, he was managing director and general counsel of Greenwich Capital (1994-2006).
 Before joining Greenwich Capital, he was vice president and deputy general counsel of Goldman Sachs & Co.
 (1989-94) and a partner in the law firm of Fulbright & Jaworski (1981-89).
-He began his career in the Division of Enforcement of the Securities and Exchange Commission (SEC).
+He began his career in the Division of Enforcement of the Securities and Exchange Commission (1977-1981).

-Since retiring from RBS, he has served as a member of the board of directors of Higher One, Inc., an NYSE-listed company and on the board of the Neuberger Museum at SUNY Purchase.
+Since retiring from RBS, Goldfarb has served as a member of the board of directors of Higher One Inc., a NYSE-listed company, and on the board of the Neuberger Museum at SUNY Purchase.
 He is president of Temple Shaaray Tefila in Bedford, N.Y.

 Goldfarb has been active in a variety of financial industry groups and is a frequent speaker at industry conferences.
 He served on the managing board of The Clearing House Association, is past chair of the Securities Industry and Financial Markets Association’s (SIFMA) General Counsels Committee and was treasurer of SIFMA's Compliance and Legal Division.
-He is also a past president of the SEC Alumni Association and member of the board of the SEC Historical Society.
+He is also a past president of the SEC Alumni Association and member of the board of trustees of the SEC Historical Society.

 Goldfarb earned a Juris Doctor degree, cum laude, from Syracuse University College of Law in 1977.

 Owen C. Pell ’80, LLD ’11, vice chair

 Pell is a Phi Beta Kappa graduate of Binghamton University, earning a Bachelor of Arts in political science, summa cum laude.
 He received his Juris Doctor in 1983 from the University of Virginia School of Law, where he was a member of the Virginia Journal of International Law.
 He also received an honorary Doctor of Laws from Binghamton University.

 Jeffrey S. Tucker ’84, treasurer